isaacTadela/Full-web-app-Infrastructure-Provisioning/README.md

 - All resources will use public subnets to allow traffic from outside
 - The instances should allow incoming traffic on port 80 from the LB only
 - The instances should allow SSH access to the admin user
-- Each DB subnet group must have at least two Availability Zones in the Region so we have 2 private subnets for RDS
 - You can specify only one subnet per Availability Zone.
 You must specify subnets from at least two Availability Zones so we have 2 public subnets for RDS

 ### RDS Requirements:
 - Use free-tier instances only (t2.micro)
 - All resources will use private subnets, to allow traffic only from the instances in the VPC
-- Each DB subnet group must have subnets in at least two Availability Zones in an AWS Region (required by AWS)
+- [Required By AWS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.WorkingWithRDSInstanceinaVPC.html) ,Each DB subnet group must have at least one subnet in at least two Availability Zones in the AWS Region

 ## Setup and Adjustments